 Tiger Woods is back.

-After suffering minor ligament and tendon injuries at the Masters, the seventh-ranked golf pro said he would compete in the Players Championship, but we learned that Woods wasn't physically fit to play.
+After suffering minor ligament and tendon injuries at the Masters, the seventh-ranked golf pro will compete in the Players Championship on Thursday.

-Last week, Woods played nine practice holes at TPC at Sawgrass in Ponte Vedra Beach, Florida, near Jacksonville, and said he felt good enough to play.
-Woods was seen limping, and it turns out he's not good to go, as we was six over par after the opening nine holes.
+On Tuesday, Woods played nine practice holes at TPC at Sawgrass in Ponte Vedra Beach, Florida, near Jacksonville, and said he felt good enough to play.

 Critics continue to point out that Woods hasn't won a tournament since the Australian Masters in November 2009.
 Woods has always had high standards for personal success, so winning a tournament is high on his to-do list, especially considering his current drought.

 He's also desperate to bounce back from his personal life imploding, an issue that still surrounds him.

 Tying for fourth at the Masters in April was a good enough showing to strengthen the perception that Woods can still regain his past form.
 And there is a decent chance that Woods will do well in the Players Championship.